 Pupils in Years 7-9 follow a curriculum that is closely matched to both the statutory demands of the National Curriculum and the academic needs of the individual.
 The following subjects are offered in Key Stage 3: English Language and Literature, Maths, Science, ICT, History, Geography, Art, RE, PSHE, PE, Design Technology and Music.
 Specialist intervention is offered in literacy and numeracy in order to support pupils to make the necessary progress and consolidate their learning.

-Pupils are offered opportunities to visit a wide variety of workplaces and operations, including Kirkley Hall, Seven Stories and Ouseburn Farm.
+Pupils are offered opportunities to visit a wide variety of workplaces and operations, including Kirkley Hall, Scotswood Garden and Ouseburn Farm.

 The central feature of the Enrichment programme in Key Stage 3 is the school’s involvement in a Forest School project, in which pupils engage in outdoor learning on a twice-weekly basis.
 The sessions are designed to develop confidence and resilience though a hands-on learning experience in a woodland or natural setting.

-There are also regular opportunities to engage in sporting activities such as football coaching, climbing wall and swimming lessons.
+There are also regular opportunities to engage in sporting activities such as horse riding, indoor climbing, and e-sports.